 A circuit breaker is the most important electrical component in a home.
 It protects your electrical appliances by shutting off the flow of electricity in case of a short circuit or an overload, ultimately preventing damage due to an over voltage in the main supply.

 Every homeowner should be aware of common problems associated with circuit breakers, as well as their solutions.
 A fault in your circuit breaker is actually a very common electrical problems in homes overall.
 Today, we will look at the circuit breaker issues that may call for a professional electrician.
+If you experience any of these electrical faults in your home, then it might be a nice idea for you to check out some Chapel Hill, NC electrician companies that can help you out with repairs that you may need.

 1. Tripped Circuit Breaker